saphir-travel/documentation/content/administration/maintain/google_oauth.rst

    :align: center
    :alt: Configure Outgoing Email Servers in Odoo.

-Then, :guilabel:`Create` a new email server and select the option for :guilabel:`Gmail`.
-Next, fill in the :guilabel:`Description` (can be anything) and the email :guilabel:`Username` and click on :guilabel:`Connect your Gmail account`.
+Then, click on :guilabel:`New` to create a new email server and select the option for :guilabel:`Gmail`.
+Next, fill in the :guilabel:`Description` (can be anything) and the email :guilabel:`Username` and click on :guilabel:`Gmail OAuth Authentication` under the :guilabel:`Authenticate with` field.
+Finally click on :guilabel:`Connect your Gmail Account`.

 A new window from :guilabel:`Google` opens to complete the authorization process.
 Select the appropriate email address that is being configured in Odoo.